 You’re doing your best just to hang in there.
-When running a family business, it’s easy to let things fall off the radar because you’re putting out today’s fires, and not thinking about tomorrow.
+When running a business, it’s easy to let things fall off the radar because you’re dealing with today’s family-owned business problems, and not thinking about tomorrow.

 However, if you don’t take the time to establish clear roles, policies and procedures for your business and its employees, you’re building a house without a foundation.